the gender of the animal is not known or is not important or relevant,

 relationship.
 English "boyfriend".

-man, woman: refer to mature adults, with no romantic or sexual
+man, woman: refer to mature adults, with no connotations.

-friend, woman friend: (no hyphen or mid-dot), used for just friendships.
+friend, woman friend: (no hyphen or mid-dot), used for merely

 cities and towns: